 At Costco, the cost of installation is included in the quoted price of the tires.
 This may be one reason that the initial prices seem higher than competitors, but after factoring in installation, Costco could be one of your cheapest options.

-Since Discount Tire Direct is an online tire store, you’ll need to choose a place to get your tires installed.
-The price in the table above is the average cost of installation at Discount Tire Direct’s partnering installers, but you can take the tires anywhere.
+Since Discount Tire Direct and Tire Rack are online tire stores, you’ll need to choose a place to get your tires installed.
+The price in the table above is the average cost of installation at the companies’ partnering installers, but you can take the tires anywhere.

 At BJ’s Tire Center, the cost of installation is automatically added when you check out.
 Whether you’re shopping online or in-store, you can expect this payment to be required upfront with the purchase of new tires.